Graduate Student Excellence in Teaching and Mentoring Award (GSETMA)

 Co-sponsored by the Center for the Advancement of Teaching Excellence, the Honors College, and the Graduate College

-The 2024-25 competition will open shortly.
+The 2024-25 competition has been extended to December 13th.
 Recipients will be contacted by Feb.
 1.

 Last year's recipients